|

 In June 2005, the U.S. Supreme Court held that the federal government's authority to regulate illicit drugs supercedes state legislation which legalizes the use of marijuana for medicinal purposes.
 The ruling subjects users and operators of medical marijuana buying clubs to possible federal prosecution, thus significantly limiting the effectiveness of the liberalizing state legislation.

 Despite a high incarceration level for drug offenses at both the federal and state level, the effectiveness of the anti-drug strategy is questionable.
 On the supply side, drugs continue to be widely available at lower prices on the street.
 At the user level, the dramatic reversal of American drug use which occured in the 1990's has changed and the percentage of Americans regularly using drugs remains high.
-Drug use by high school seniors has slightly decreased recently after steadily rising during the past 15 years.
-Mephamphetamines, which can be produced cheaply, have become a growing concern.
-Their use is growing, especially in the male gay community, where they serve as a lubricant for sexual escapades.
-This use has had the added effect of increasing the HIV infection rate among gay males.
+Lifetime drug use by high school seniors has fluctuated between 40% and 55% over the last 20 years.

 How did our drug policy get started?